harbaum/ftduino/README.md

-The ftDuino combines the sophisticated mechanics of the fischertechnik toy with the versatility of the arduino world allowing anyone to create and program awsome machines.
+The ftDuino combines the sophisticated mechanics of the fischertechnik toy with the versatility of the arduino world allowing anyone to create and program awsome robots.

 ![ftDuino based robot](doc/ftduino.jpg)

 ## Features of the ftDuino

+   - mechanically and electrically compatible to the fischertechnik TXT
      - 8 universal analog inputs I1 to I8
      - 4 fast counter inputs C1 to C4
      - 8 analog outputs O1 to O8 which can be combined as motor outputs M1 to M4
+     - supports all fischertechik sensors and actors
+       - motors
+       - buttons and switches
+       - temperature and optical sensors
+       - line, distance and and orientation sensors
+       - much much more ...
+   - I²C connector
-   - I²C connector like the fischertechnik TX controller
+     - fischertechnik TX compatible
+     - master/slave capable
    - compatible to standard fischertechnik 9V power supply
+     - 9V Battery pack
+     - 8.4V accu pack
+     - 9V power set
-   - compatible with Arduino Leonardo
+   - compatible with Arduino IDE
+     - Custom libraries
+     - Lots of examples

 ## Videos